 - How long does it take to ship my car?

-- Is first available date my pick up date?
+- Is First Available Pick-Up date my actual pick up date?

 Not necessarily.
 This is the date the customer has the vehicle ready to be loaded.
-It is not necessarily the exact pick up date.
+It is not the exact pick up date the carrier can accomodate.
 If there is a carrier available on this date we may be able to assign a truck to load your vehicle on your First Available Date.
-If this is not the case then we should be able to have a truck within our usual pick up window of 1-5 business days starting from this date.
-Please refer to pick up date and time for more details.
+If this is not the case then we should be able to have a truck within our usual pick up window of one to about five days starting from this date.

 - Vehicle transit times based on distance only